COVID-19 novel coronavirus

 - Avoid close contact with people who are sick

 - Wash hands frequently with soap and water, or cleanse with hand sanitiser, especially after contact with ill people or their environment

 - People with symptoms of acute respiratory infection should practice cough etiquette: maintain distance, coughing or sneezing into a tissue or your elbow and then performing hand hygiene

-- Stay at home if you feel unwell and contact your doctor or Healthline
+- Stay at home if you feel unwell and contact your doctor (GP) or Healthline